PieLabs/pie-docs/developing/pie-development/quickstart.md

 ![Demo](images/demo.png)

+Towards the top of the screen you will see controls for changing the view mode, language settings, and color contrast for the item.

 ### Adding data to the model

-First off, we will introduce logic so that our custom PIE manages state and provides access to its `model` and `session` properties:
+First off, we will introduce logic so that our PIE manages state and provides access to its `model` and `session` properties:

     export default class Toggle extends HTMLElement {